 PS: And we’ll look forward to reading them then!
 Thanks for talking to us, and congratulations again!
 We’ll see you around the blog.

-Photo Credits: Wikicommons, AWP, New Issues Press.subscribe to Ploughshares?
+Photo Credits: Wikicommons, AWP, New Issues Press.Might we be so bold as to suggest that you subscribe to Ploughshares?